khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 -->
 ---
 name: Component name
+summary: 1-2 sentence description to display on the collection page.
 description: 1–2 sentence description of the component (including the description here keeps it visible above the Usage and Implementation tabs).
+Used as fallback on the collection page if no summary is present.
 vueComponents:
   - Vue component name
 <!--